 Place flattened cardboard in the Blue Cart.
-Extra cardboard may be taken to a community recycling depot.
+Extra cardboard may be taken free of charge to a Recycling Drop-off Depot.
 Any cardboard left beside, under or on top of the Blue Cart will not be picked up.

 Garbage set beside, or on top of the Black Cart will not be picked up.
 You can always drop off extra waste at the Waste Management Facility for a small fee, or if possible, you can hold onto excess waste until the next scheduled pickup day.

 Food scraps and pet waste should fill up your Green Cart first.
 Then yard waste can go inside, including grass clippings, leaves, small tree trimmings and garden waste.
-Place any extra yard waste only in garbage cans, or in paper yard waste bags or small branched tied in bundles with string, the same way you would have normally set out yard waste in the old yard waste collection program.
+Place any extra yard waste only in garbage cans, or in paper yard waste bags or small branched tied in bundles with string.
 Be sure to place any extra yard waste one metre away from your carts on collection day.